 Safety: any study-related event that poses possible harm or distress to the participant, her fetus or baby, or compromises her confidentiality will be defined as an adverse event.

 Feasibility: We will assess attendance and completion rates of the approximately 20-35 randomized patients over 8 months of C-aiM or P-CT, as assigned.

 Tolerability and acceptability: Participants, staff, and providers will provide qualitative and quantitative feedback on all elements of C-aiM and P-CT. at exit, participants and study personnel will complete an exit interview to explore ways to improve the project and products.

 -Females aged 18-45 years

--Actively attempting conception (off birth control/sexually active)
+-Actively attempting conception (off birth control/sexually active) or pregnant

 -Has access to a computer or is willing to use lab computer